Frequently Asked Questions–

-- The New York Jobs CEO Council will be collaborating closely with leaders in education, local government and community organizations to meet its goal of preparing New York area residents for the future of work.
+- The New York Jobs CEO Council collaborates closely with leaders in education, local government and community organizations to meet its goal of preparing New York area residents for the future of work.

 - Our goal is to ensure training opportunities like apprenticeships and internships lead to full time jobs and stable, sustainable career pathways that will help New Yorkers climb up the economic ladder.

 What is expected of CEOs who join the Jobs Council?

 - CEOs' companies support and implement innovative solutions to prepare and hire New York area residents for in-demand jobs, measure outcomes, and share insights and lessons learned.

 Why should a company be part of the Jobs Council?